oscillo-finance/Docs/docs/source/api/introduction.rst

 .. note::

   :In Market:
     * **Base Token**: Refers to the asset that is the quantity.
-For the WBTC-USDT Market, WBTC would be the base token.
+For the BTCB-USDT Market, BTCB would be the base token.
     * **Quote Token**: Refers to the asset that is the price.
-For the WBTC-USDT Market, USDT would be the quote token.
+For the BTCB-USDT Market, USDT would be the quote token.

 BSC
     ========================= ======================= ======================================================
     .. centered:: Market ID    .. centered:: Type       .. centered:: Base / Quote Token Address
     ========================= ======================= ======================================================
-    .. centered:: WBTC-USDT    .. centered:: MAJOR      | 0x7130d2A12B9BCbFAe4f2634d864A1Ee1Ce3Ead9c(WBTC)/
+    .. centered:: BTCB-USDT    .. centered:: MAJOR      | 0x7130d2A12B9BCbFAe4f2634d864A1Ee1Ce3Ead9c(BTCB)/
                                                          0x55d398326f99059fF775485246999027B3197955(USDT)
-    .. centered:: WETH-USDT    .. centered:: MAJOR      | 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2(WETH)/
+    .. centered:: ETH-USDT    .. centered:: MAJOR       | 0x2170Ed0880ac9A755fd29B2688956BD959F933F8(ETH)/
                                                          0x55d398326f99059fF775485246999027B3197955(USDT)
     .. centered:: WBNB-USDT    .. centered:: MAJOR      | 0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c(WBNB)/
                                                          0x55d398326f99059fF775485246999027B3197955(USDT)